radoslawdabrowski/cities-json-query/README.md

 This will create:

 * An ImageStream called "springboot-maven3-centos"
-* An ImageStream called "springboot-sample-app"
+* An ImageStream called "cities-json-query"
-* A BuildConfig called "springboot-sample-app"
+* A BuildConfig called "cities-json-query"
-* DeploymentConfig called "springboot-sample-app"
+* DeploymentConfig called "cities-json-query"
-* Service called "springboot-sample-app"
+* Service called "cities-json-query"

 If you want to access the app from outside your OpenShift installation, you have to expose the springboot-sample-app service: